Skip to main content

 “The key takeaway from this case is that relying on informal arrangements is simply not worth the risk.
 Unfortunately, Mr MacInnes learned the hard way that legal agreements should be documented in writing with the benefit of clear and considered legal advice.”

-For more information, speak to corporate lawyer Veronica Hartley today.
+For more information on contract formation, speak to corporate lawyer Veronica Hartley today.

 Note: This is not legal advice; it is intended to provide information of general interest about current legal issues.